RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 longer depending on the volume of materials being requested and whether additional handling is necessary due to the original item’s condition or format.
 We do not do rush orders.

-Please note that the RAC may decline to copy certain materials that in its judgment may suffer damage due to the handling necessary for digitization.
+Please note that the RAC may decline to digitize certain materials that in its judgment may suffer damage due to the necessary handling.
 Any materials with serious preservation concerns will be evaluated and may require us to use an outside digitization vendor.

 ### Fees and Limitations

 RAC digitization request fees and limitations are based on the item you have identified through our [DIMES online catalog](https://dimes.rockarch.org/), usually a file (regardless of the number of pages or folders associated with the file), an oversized flat file item (such as a map or blueprint), or an audiovisual item.
 Each item requested constitutes a “transaction” for digitization, regardless of page count.

 Please note that we do not selectively scan individual pages within a larger file.